 Buffet restaurant were a glorious thing during the 80s and 90s.
 We loved taking our children and grandchildren there – it was a fun treat and great value.

 They feel like a relic now, something you could once find so easily.
-And with the recent news that Sizzler might be shutting their doors for good, it couldn’t bring back more memories.

 They were the place we went if we wanted a easy, cheap outing with family and friends.
 We’d get dressed up to go out and really make a night of it.
 Do you remember the salad bars, the never-ending dessert and all-you-can-eat?